RenderToolbox/AssetIOToolbox/README.md

 Data access API for digital assets stored in multiple locations.

 # Overview
 AssetIOToolbox is a set of utilities for storing and retrieving digital assets, like data files and metadata about data files.
-It establishes a convention for how the assets should be organized, allowing the same API to be use for assets across multiple configured locations.
+It establishes a convention for how the assets should be organized, allowing the same API to be used for assets across multiple configured locations.

 # Installation
 The best way to get AssetIOToolbox is to use the [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox).